Arindam-7/Calculator/README.md

-Created a basic calculator using html/css/javascript(mostly js)
+Created a basic calculator using html/css/javascript

 This project belongs to one of the assignments of 'Web Development 101' course of [The Odin Project](https://www.theodinproject.com)